2021 Woodland Ecology I & II

 Whether it is one acre or one hundred acres, owning a woodlot can be a joyful but daunting task.
 Creating trails, restoring biodiversity and learning how to harvest responsibly all require a variety of skills, everything from plant identification to pruning to habitat improvement.
 Being able to safely and responsibly work in your own forest is extremely rewarding and will provide benefits for generations to come.

 Our Woodland Ecology course helps landowners gain the knowledge and skills they need to enjoy, improve and manage their own forest whether it be through creating better access, harvesting wood or creating a refuge for local wildlife.
-Over the day, participants will gain hands-on experience in pruning, plant identification, habitat improvement, harvesting, forest planning, and more.
+Over the one-day course students will gain hands-on experience in pruning, plant identification, habitat improvement, harvesting, forest management, and more.

 Cancellations and Refunds

 All campers are to be prepaid.
 However, refunds are accepted up until 2 weeks before the camp date.
 You will receive a full refund up until a month before the class date.
 Half the class cost will be refunded if you cancel between a month and 2 week before the class.
 If you would like to cancel within two weeks of the class no refund will be issued.

 All registrations are made online through Active Network’s Camp and Class manager.
 If you have any difficulties or would prefer to register with us directly, please contact us at firstname.lastname@example.org or by phone: (902)651-2575.